Java 21 · Project Loom · Spring Boot 3.2+

 🧵

-Use Virtual Threads when…
+Virtual Threads — Loom

-• I/O-bound Spring MVC application needing scale-up
+• Drop-in for any Spring MVC application

-Complete HTTP Request Lifecycle with Virtual Threads
+HTTP Request Lifecycle With Virtual Threads

 Client